 Front End Developer Portfolio Examples

-This frontend developer portfolio by Luis Cabantac demonstrates a simple UI, with all important information being above the fold of the website.
+This frontend developer portfolio by Luis Cabantac demonstrates a simple UI with all important information being above the fold of the website.
 It also features a toggleable light and dark mode.

 Michi's frontend developer portfolio showcases a unique, personalized design while maintaining essential sections like projects and skills, striking a balance between creativity and functionality.